securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 - The client verifies the `state` parameter to ensure it matches the value sent in Step 1, protecting against CSRF attacks.

 ### **Step 4: Client Exchanges Authorization Code for Access Token**
-- The client makes a **POST** request to the authorization server’s **token endpoint** to exchange the authorization code for an access token.
+- The client makes a **POST** request to the authorization server's **token endpoint** to exchange the authorization code for an access token.
 This request includes:
   - `grant_type=authorization_code`: Indicates the grant type being used.
   - `code`: The authorization code received in Step 3.
   - `redirect_uri`: The same redirect URI used in Step 1 (for validation).
-  - `client_id`: The client’s identifier.
+  - `client_id`: The client's identifier.
-  - `client_secret`: The client’s secret (for confidential clients only).
+  - `client_secret`: The client's secret (for confidential clients only).
   - `code_verifier` (optional, for PKCE): Used for public clients (discussed later).

 **Example Token Request**: